ibm-cloud-docs/containers/cs_tutorial_rhos.md

         {: screen}
 3. Run the script to set up an `ibm-observe` project with a privileged service account and a Kubernetes daemon set to deploy the Sysdig agent on every worker node of your Kubernetes cluster.
 The Sysdig agent collects metrics such as the worker node CPU usage, worker node memory usage, HTTP traffic to and from your containers, and data about several infrastructure components.

-    In the following command, replace *SYSDIG_ACCESS_KEY* and *COLLECTOR_ENDPOINT* with the values from the service key that you created earlier.
-For *TAG_DATA*, you can associate tags with your Sysdig agent, such as *role:service,location:us-south* to help you identify the environment that the metrics come from.
+    In the following command, replace <sysdig_access_key> and <sysdig_collector_endpoint> with the values from the service key that you created earlier.
+For <tag>, you can associate tags with your Sysdig agent, such as `role:service,location:us-south` to help you identify the environment that the metrics come from.

     ```
-    curl -sL https://raw.githubusercontent.com/IBM-Cloud/kube-samples/master/oks/install-agent-k8s.sh | bash -s -- -a SYSDIG_ACCESS_KEY -c COLLECTOR_ENDPOINT -t TAG_DATA -ac 'sysdig_capture_enabled: false' --openshift
+    curl -sL https://ibm.biz/install-sysdig-k8s-agent | bash -s -- -a <sysdig_access_key> -c <sysdig_collector_endpoint> -t <tag> -ac 'sysdig_capture_enabled: false' --openshift
     ```
     {: pre}